Torrey Farms

-The 1200 acre property in Potter, New York, makes up the majority of a valley of muckland that stretches all the way from Potter to Gorham, New York along Flint Creek.
+The 1200 acre property in Potter makes up the majority of a valley of muckland that stretches all the way to Gorham along Flint Creek.
 It was a swamp until it was drained in the 1950s.
 Not all of the valley is owned by the Torreys.
-The valley itself was close to being the 12th of the Finger Lakes.
 The muckland in Elba is thought to be the largest continuous section of muckland in the world.

 History

 In 1626, the Torrey family left England due to disagreement with the church.
 The family first settled in Connecticut, but later moved West in search of better soil.
 In 1803, John Torrey arrived in Bethany, New York.
 In 1948 Elbert Torrey purchased the Higley Farm in Elba.
 Today, the Torrey family farms over 10000 acre.